tensorflow/community/rfcs/20181217-tf2-random-numbers.md

     *   can be checkpointed, etc.
 *   Uses stateless random ops in the random initializers.
 The stateless seed will be a constant if the `seed` argument to the initializer is set to a non-`None` value.
 Otherwise it will depend on the value produced by the global op RNG.
 *   `tf.random.Generator` used for the op seed generation and directly should work the same in graph and eager execution.
-*   Seeding of individual ops without an op seed is dependent on the number of calls to `tf.random.create_seed()` not the number of ops in the graph.
+*   Seeding of individual ops without an op seed is dependent on the number of calls to `tf.random.make_seed_if_none()` not the number of ops in the graph.
 *   `tf.random.Generator`'s state may be copied to another `Generator`.
 *   Calling `tf.random.set_seed()` reinitializes the sequence of op seeds, addressing [GitHub issue 9171](https://github.com/tensorflow/tensorflow/issues/9171).
 *   Switching to new RNG APIs are an opportunity to switch to a different RNG algorithm that can be efficiently implemented on both TPUs and GPUs.
 We include a number identifying the algorithm being used in the RNG state so we can be sure that different devices agree on which algorithm to use or raise an error.